Hear What Other Vollies Have to Say

 Are you thinking about volunteering for Whistler Adaptive Sports Program?
-Hear what some of our fun and dedicated volunteers have to say about their time with us.
 Help changes lives.
 Become a volunteer today!
 Start by filling out our Volunteer Application Form.

 I got involved with Whistler Adaptive soon after moving to Whistler.
 I’d worked with the Special Olympics in my hometown and thought it would be a good way to get involved in the community.
 While I expected it to be a rewarding experience, I didn’t realize that volunteering with Whistler Adaptive would become one of the defining experiences of my time in Whistler.